davidly/ttt/README.md

 In short, this repo contains various implementations of code to prove that you can't win at tic-tac-toe if the opponent is competent.

-Aside from tic-tac-toe, this code provides examples of how to do things in various languages (go, Python, Lua, Julia, Rust, Visual Basic, Pascal, C#, C++, Swift, x64 and 8080 assembly languages) including concurrency, high resolution timing, pointers to functions, passing arguments by reference and value, basic control flow, atomic increments, etc.
+Aside from tic-tac-toe, this code provides examples of how to do things in various languages (go, Python, Lua, Julia, Rust, Visual Basic, Pascal, C#, C++, Swift, assembly language for 6502, 8080, 8086, 32-bit x86, Arm32, x64, and Arm64) including concurrency, high resolution timing, pointers to functions, passing arguments by reference and value, basic control flow, atomic increments, etc.

 To build: